How to Stay Cool Naturally in the Summer Heat

 Indoor Body Cooling Techniques

-Strategic fan placement - Create cross-ventilation
+Strategic fan placement creates cross-ventilation.

-Cold shower or bath before bedtime
+Take a cold shower or bath before bedtime.

 Advanced Hydration Strategies for Summer Heat